+I am a certified End-of-Life/Death doula, trained practical herbalist, and advocate for home funerals, community deathcare, and natural burials.
 As an Anthropology alumna I always welcome an opportunity to bring what I have learned to the table, especially in the literal sense.
-I love cooking and I love feeding people.
+I love cooking, and I love feeding people.

 It is widely believed that the recently departed are not dead, but rather in transition to the next life, and some believe they can summon the “dead” just by mentioning the person’s name.
 By continuing to hold space for ancestors through ritual and tradition, the memory of loved ones can be kept near and dear.